In this article

 Side Note: Outlook Mac does support animated GIFS

-Are you seeing thin horizontal white lines in your design?
+Are you seeing thin horizontal lines in your design?
 This is actually a bug introduced by Microsoft in Outlook 2016 (PC).
 Below are some links that describe the issue.
 This issue has been reported to the Microsoft Outlook team.

 Outlook PC has trouble rendering some of the design trends we’ve come to admire in modern emails.
 Here’s a list of design options that Outlook PC can’t render.
 Keep in mind that most subscribers are reading your emails on webmail email clients and mobile.
 Design for the most common places and let the fallbacks display where needed.